 About the Author

-Pooja Tikekar is the Sub-Editor of CISO MAG, liasing with writers/contributors and ensuring the quality of the content.
+Pooja Tikekar is the Sub-Editor at CISO MAG, liasing with writers/contributors and ensuring the quality of the content.
 She also presents C-suite interviews and writes news features on cybersecurity trends.

 More from the author.